 At the Specialist Medical Clinic we offer a Varicose Vein Package.
 The package includes a consultation with the general surgeon and an accurate assessment of the full anatomy of the leg's venous system by the radiologist, using a venous Doppler ultrasound scan.
 With the results of the Doppler scan, the surgeon is able to suggest corrective treatment which is tailor-made to each individual’s requirements.

 Treatment options for Varicose Veins

-VNUS® ClosureFASTTM (Minimally Invasive Technique)
+VNUS® ClosureFAST™ (now Venefit™) Minimally Invasive Technique

-This is the latest technology in varicose vein treatment and along with Endovenous Laser Treatment (EVLT), has made vein stripping in the USA virtually obsolete.
+This is the latest technology in varicose vein treatment and along with endovenous laser treatment (EVLT), has made vein stripping in the USA virtually obsolete.

 Physicians using the VNUS® ClosureFAST™ catheter, the only radiofrequency device on the market today for the treatment of venous reflux, report that most patients return to normal activity almost immediately following the procedure, with little or no post-operative pain.

 Under local anaesthesia and ultrasound guidance, a device is inserted into the diseased vein and advanced to the site of vein damage.
 The catheter then delivers radiofrequency (RF) power to heat and seal the vessel.
 The technique is extremely successful and far less painful and traumatic to the patient than vein stripping.
-Radiofrequency devices operate at far lower temperatures than Laser to heat and shrink the vein walls, therefore limiting the impact on surrounding tissues and, according to a clinical study, causing significantly less pain and bruising than EVLT.
+Radiofrequency devices operate at far lower temperatures than laser to heat and shrink the vein walls, therefore limiting the impact on surrounding tissues and, according to a clinical study, causing significantly less pain and bruising than EVLT.

-The Specialist Medical Clinic is proud to be the only clinic in Gibraltar and on the Costa del Sol to offer this technique to our patients!
+The Specialist Medical Clinic is proud to be the only clinic in Gibraltar and on the Costa del Sol to offer this technique to our patients.

 Conservative Treatment (Injection Sclerotherapy)